 Normal volunteers at the National Institutes of Health (NIH) are healthy patients in the research hospital-clinical center.
-From these volunteers, physicians learn more about physiology and
+From these volunteers, physicians learn more about physiology and metabolism, knowledge that leads to an understanding of body function - and sometimes to new treatment of diseases.

 NIH is the federal government's primary agency for medical research.
 Its facilities are located on a 306-acre campus in Bethesda, Md., a suburb of Washington, D.C.
 This combination hospital-research center houses 511 patient beds and more than 1,000 laboratories.
-From their participation, volunteers gain a unique experience through career assignments, consisting of on-the-job training in medical research.
+From their participation, volunteers gain a unique experience through career assignments, consisting of onthe-job training in medical research.
 Students may also receive academic credit for work done in their career assignments as a part of their clinical assignments.